 Clinical Supervision explores and supports your autonomous decision-making, your successes and challenges in your professional practice, positive working relationships and empowerment practices.
 Specific topics are focussed on at varying points found in areas such as Health & Wellbeing, Self Empowerment, Communication Skills, Leadership Skills, Career Planning, Middle management roles, Team dynamics, Setting up and managing a private practice, Mentoring and Coaching, New Graduates and early career planning, Role Clarity, Return to work mentoring, Burn Out & Vicarious Trauma-Identification and management.

 Resources to expect

 Access supervision supports such as sample activities and journalling exercises, try out how email support works when you most need it and learn how to gain access to inspirational material.
 Supervision works best when there are actions, ideas and intentions that can be explored in between sessions.
 There are a wide variety of creative ways to capture your evolution and plans.
 Sample reflection tools are sent out to help you to try out how you can ‘self supervise’ for when access to external supervision is limited.
 You will also be sent notice of upcoming professional development course and workshops.
-You can access these resources by joining the mailing list.
+You can access these resources by making an enquiry or scheduling a session here.

 What we’re recommending to read

 What fees are charged?
 Fees are set by the ASSW Schedule of Recommended Fees for Accredited Social Workers in Private Practice.
 This service offers significantly reduced rates.
 [PDF: See the Schedule of Recommended Fees for Accredited Social Workers in Private Practice here ]